Lateral-Link/haistack-coding-challenge/README.md

 - Using modal for delete and update confirmation
 - Changing alerts to modal
 - Change style to be more appealing (changed fonts, fixed layout)
+- Dropdown for actions instead of three buttons hardcoded

 ## Future Improvements

 - Add more tests to the front-end